icasimpan-contrib/expresso-php/README.md

 ### Create the docker containers

-*Wrapper Script*
-Since the unification of the nginx and apache codelines, a wrapper script needs to be used to simplify expresso-php usage.
-Syntax as follows:
-``
-./expresso-php <stack> <action>
-``
-Run the said script to see the specific values of both 'stack' and 'action'.

 *Steps*
 1. Download this project and rename the folder according to your project.
 A good practice is to create a folder called "docker" in your home directory, this is where you will keep all your docker projects.
 In command line, this would be: